Below are common questions and our answers about the best way to care for children’s teeth.

 What happens during my child’s first visit to the dentist?

 The first visit focuses on getting to know your child.
-Dr. Greenhill or Dr. Jennison will check your child’s teeth for placement and health, and will look for any potential problems with the gums and jaw.
+Dr. Greenhill, Dr. Jennison or Dr. Britt will check your child’s teeth for placement and health, and will look for any potential problems with the gums and jaw.
 One of the hygienists will cleaning your child's teeth.
 Sometimes, x-rays are taken.
 We will also answer any questions you have about how to care for your child’s teeth as they develop, and provide you with materials containing helpful tips that you can refer to at home.

 How can I prepare my child for his first dental appointment?